Phone-GWP-group

 It is this versatility that makes Plastazote® foam so popular.

-In Summary
+Summary

-So should you use Plastazote® foam for your packaging or handling applications?
+So, should you use Plastazote® foam for your packaging or handling applications?

-Please note: AZOTE®, Plastazote® and Zotefoams® are registered trademarks of Zotefoams plc.
+Please note: AZOTE®, Plastazote®, and Zotefoams® are registered trademarks of Zotefoams plc.

-Further Reading...
+Further reading

-About the Author
+About the author

-Get in Touch...
+Get in touch

-For full details on how GWP will treat your data, please view our Privacy Policy.
-Your info will not be shared with any third party.
+For full details on how GWP treats your data, please view this Privacy Policy.
+Your info is not shared with any third party.

-Related Guides
+Related guides

-Free PDF Download
+Free PDF download

 GWP Protective Plastazote foam guide